benrlodge/isotopeDropdownFilters/README.md

 # isotopeDropdownFilters jQuery plugin

-### A jQuery plugin that makes it easy to incorporate dropdowns and filtering using the Isotope plugin
+#### A jQuery plugin that provides prepackaged dropdowns and filtering using the Isotope plugin

 In development